Chiari Neurobiomechanics Research Laboratory

 Dr. Kahle is the Nicholas T. Zervas Associate Professor of Neurosurgery at Harvard Medical School, Chief of Pediatric Neurosurgery at Massachusetts General Hospital, and Director of the MGH Hydrocephalus and Neurodevelopmental Disorders Program, as well as an Investigator in the Division of Genetics and Genomics at Boston Children’s Hospital and an Associate Member of the Broad Institute.
 His research focuses on identifying genes and pathways that regulate ion and water homeostasis in the developing nervous system, and how changes in these processes contribute to neurodevelopmental disorders — with the goal of translating basic science discoveries into novel therapeutic strategies for pediatric neurosurgical diseases including Chiari malformations, hydrocephalus, and spina bifida.
 He graduated cum laude from the University of Chicago in 1999 and earned his M.D. and Ph.D. from Yale School of Medicine in 2007.

-George Mattis & Mathew Bloom, M.S.
+George Mattis & Matthew Bloom, M.S.

 Northeastern University Students — MyChiari App Project